-7. Go out into nature and enjoy the summer.
+7. Go out into nature and enjoy it all.

 Leave your couch or workspace for a little while.

-Talk a walk and just soak in the summer sun and warmth.
-Enjoy the birds singing and the nature blossoming.
+Talk a walk and just soak in the crisp autumn air.
+Enjoy the birds singing and the colors shifting.

 Just being out there in nature tends to make it easier to think optimistically again and to start looking for practical solutions or upsides.